thme808/learnToDev/Cloud/AZ104/AZ104 dump.md

 What should you do?
 * A. Create Azure Management Groups for each department.
 * B. Create a resource group for each department.
-* **C. Assign tags to the virtual machines.**
+* C. Assign tags to the virtual machines. ✔️
-* D. Modify the settings of the virtual mac≠hines.
+* D. Modify the settings of the virtual machine.

 ## Topic1/Question3
 Your company has an Azure Active Directory (Azure AD) subscription.
 You want to implement an Azure AD conditional access policy.
 The policy must be configured to require members of the Global Administrators group to use Multi-Factor Authentication and an Azure AD-joined device when they connect to Azure AD from untrusted locations.

-> Solution: **You access the Azure portal to alter the grant control of the Azure AD conditional access policy.**
+- Solution: You access the Azure portal to alter the **grant control** of the Azure AD conditional access policy.

 ## Topic1/Question5
 Your company’s Azure solution makes use of Multi-Factor Authentication for when users are not in the office.
 The Per Authentication option has been configured as the usage model.
 After the acquisition of a smaller business and the addition of the new staff to Azure Active Directory (Azure AD) obtains a different company and adding the new employees to Azure Active Directory (Azure AD), you are informed that these employees should also make use of Multi-Factor Authentication.
 To achieve this, the Per Enabled User setting must be set for the usage model.

-> Solution: You **create a new Multi-Factor Authentication provider** with a backup from the existing Multi-Factor Authentication provider data.
+- Solution: You **create a new Multi-Factor Authentication provider** with a backup from the existing Multi-Factor Authentication provider data.

 ## Topic1/Question9
 Your company has an Azure Active Directory (Azure AD) tenant named weyland.com that is configured for hybrid coexistence with the on-premises Active Directory domain.
 You have a server named DirSync1 that is configured as a DirSync server.
 You create a new user account in the on-premise Active Directory.
 You now need to replicate the user information to Azure AD immediately.

-> Solution: You run the Start-ADSyncSyncCycle -PolicyType Delta PowerShell cmdlet.
+- Solution: You run the **Start-ADSyncSyncCycle -PolicyType Delta** PowerShell cmdlet.

-- delta, initial 둘 다 가능하지만, 신규 유저 즉시 반영이 목적이라면 delta 가 더 적합함
+> delta, initial 둘 다 가능하지만, 신규 유저 즉시 반영이 목적이라면 delta 가 더 적합함
 > The Start-ADSyncSyncCycle cmdlet has two policy types:
 > — Delta: This policy type performs a delta (or incremental) synchronization, syncing only the changes since the last sync.
 > — Initial: This policy type performs a **full synchronization**, syncing all objects and attributes.